DIY Zipper Pouch | Lined and Simple Zipper Pouch

 Grab and hold one of the corners so that the side seam matches the bottom seam and raw edges form a straight line.
 Cut the triangle tip (about 1”).
 Stitch.

-Lined Zipper Pouch Step 6: Finishing touches to the diy zipper pouch.
+Lined Zipper Pouch Tutorial Step 6: Finishing touches to the diy zipper pouch.

 Turn the pouch right side out through the opening you left at the bottom edge of lining.
 Hand stitch the opening with a slip stitch for a clean finish.
 Note: If you don’t know how to hand stitch, just press the seam allowance of the opening and stitch it on the outside.
 The stitching will be visible inside the diy zipper pouch.